Mmmm, yummm! Have you ever waited for a mug of cocoa to cool down enough to drink?

 - Stir in: Just a little goes a long way to add a depth of flavor in your favorite Mexican dishes, stews and chili.

-- Mix up: Add cocoa to your preferred granola bar mixture to bump up the health benefits and enrich the flavor.
+- Mix it up: Add cocoa to your preferred granola bar mixture to bump up the health benefits and enrich the flavor.

 - Make from scratch: Desserts made with real cocoa powder gives your favorite recipes a richness you can’t get from a box.